Using the Collections

 There are three computer workstations in the Research Room for general use.
 UF users can sign on with their regular Gatorlink account information.
 Guest users will need a guest Gatorlink account created at the Reference Desk or at any other library location.
 Information may be saved onto a flash drive, CD, DVD, printed, or emailed.
 Once the patron has exited and logged off, any information is erased.

-Each of the three public computers has a scanner attached.
+Two of the public computers have a scanner attached.
 Scanning is free, and scans may be saved onto a flash drive, CD, DVD, printed, or emailed.

 Public Photocopier/Computer Printer and Copy Cards: